zenite-docs/zenite-docs.github.io/start/creating.md

 3. Choose a server tier.
 Take careful consideration of your future performance and storage requirements.
 If necessary, you can scale up the server at a later time, however this requires your server to be shut down and restarted.

 4. Click deploy.
-The deployment process will start.
+The deployment process will start and will take approximately 2 minutes.
 After your server becomes available, the server icon in the menu will enable and you will be able to access the server.